PSBP-Library/psbp-library.github.io/index.md

 Also a `given` implementation of `Initial` for `Seed` needs to be provided.

-While running the materialized main program implementation the implementation of program `random && random`, somehow, transforms its argument, in this case no argument, to a result, in this case a product result with two component results, internal side effects happened along the way.
+Running the materialized main program implementation, the implementation of program `random && random`, somehow, transforms its argument, in this case no argument, to a result, in this case a product result with two different result components `384748` and `1151252339`.

+The result components are different because, while transforming, internal side effects are happening along the way.

-More precisely, the `Seed` computation state modified, resulting in different results and, as a consequence, the two component results are not equal.
+More precisely, the `Seed` computation state modified, and, as a consequence, the two component results are not equal.

 The important takeway is that statefulness has been achieved *without using any* `var`*'s*.

-Instead, statefulness manifests itself in the function type `Z => (Seed => Active[(Seed, Y)])` of program implementations.
+Instead, statefulness manifests itself in the function type `Z => (Seed => [(Seed, Y)])` of program implementations.